Chaplygin and Polytropic gases Teleparallel Robertson-Walker $F(T)$ gravity solutions: Summary of Teleparallel Gravity and Field Equations

 Any frame-based geometry in teleparallel gravity on a frame bundle is defined by a coframe/spin-connection pair and a field ${\bf X}$.
-The geometry must satisfy the fundamental Lie Derivative-based equations \cite{Coley:2019zld,MCH,preprint,coleylandrygholami,scalarfieldTRW}:
+The geometry must satisfy the fundamental Lie derivative-based equations \cite{Coley:2019zld,MCH,preprint,coleylandrygholami,scalarfieldTRW}:

 where $\omega^a_{~bc}$ is the spin-connection in terms of the differential coframe $\bh_a$ and $\lambda_a^{~b}$ is the linear isotropy group component.
 In addition for a pure teleparallel $F(T)$-type gravity, we must also satisfy the null Riemann curvature condition $R^a_{~abc}=0$.
-For TRW spacetime geometries on an orthonormal frame, the coframe/spin-connection pair $h^a_{\;\;\mu}$ and $\omega_{abc}$ solutions are \cite{preprint,coleylandrygholami,scalarfieldTRW} :
+For TRW spacetime geometries on an orthonormal frame, the coframe/spin-connection pair $h^a_{\;\;\mu}$ and $\omega_{abc}$ solutions are \cite{preprint,coleylandrygholami,scalarfieldTRW}

-where $W_1$ and $W_2$ are depending on $k$-parameter and defined by: \begin{enumerate} \item $k=0$: $W_1=W_2=0$, \item $k=+1$: $W_1=0$ and $W_2(t)=\pm\,\frac{\sqrt{k}}{a(t)}$, \item $k=-1$: $W_1(t)=\pm\,\frac{\sqrt{-k}}{a(t)}$ and $W_2=0$. \end{enumerate} For any $W_1$ and $W_2$, we will obtain the same symmetric FEs set to solve for each subcases depending on $k$-parameter.
-The previous coframe/ spin-connection pair was found by solving the eqns. \eqref{Intro:FS2} and $R^a_{~b\mu\nu}=0$ condition as defined in ref. \cite{Coley:2019zld}.
+where $W_1$ and $W_2$ are depending on $k$-parameter and defined by \begin{enumerate} \item $k=0$: $W_1=W_2=0$, \item $k=+1$: $W_1=0$ and $W_2(t)=\pm\,\frac{\sqrt{k}}{a(t)}$, \item $k=-1$: $W_1(t)=\pm\,\frac{\sqrt{-k}}{a(t)}$ and $W_2=0$. \end{enumerate} {For} any $W_1$ and $W_2$, we will obtain the same symmetric FEs set to solve for each subcases depending on $k$-parameter.
+The previous coframe/spin-connection pair was found by solving Equation \eqref{Intro:FS2} and $R^a_{~b\mu\nu}=0$ condition as defined in ref. \cite{Coley:2019zld}.
 These solutions were also used in $F(T)$ TRW spacetime recent works \cite{preprint,coleylandrygholami,scalarfieldTRW}.
 The TRW spacetime structure is typically explanable by a $G_6$ Lie algebra group.
 The FEs to be solved in the current paper are defined for each $k$-parameter cases and will lead to additional new teleparallel $F(T)$ solution classes.
-The FEs defined by eqns. \eqref{1001a}--\eqref{1001b} are still purely symmetric and valid on proper frames as showed in refs. \cite{preprint,coleylandrygholami,scalarfieldTRW}.
-The eqns. \eqref{1001b} are trivially satisfied and we will solve the eqns. \eqref{1001a} for each $k$-parameter case.
+The FEs defined by Equations \eqref{1001a} and \eqref{1001b} are still purely symmetric and valid on proper frames, as showed in refs. \cite{preprint,coleylandrygholami,scalarfieldTRW}.
+Equation \eqref{1001b} are trivially satisfied, and we will solve Equation \eqref{1001a} for each $k$-parameter case.

-\subsection{Conservation laws and field equations of cosmological perfect fluids}
+\subsection{Conservation Laws and Field Equations of Cosmological Perfect Fluids}